lakshya-sky/rovo/README.md

 # Rovo
+## Experimental Tensor Libary in Rust inspired from Pytorch.

 To-do:
-    - [ ] use not_ready for evaluation of function. engine.cpp:775. that's why test_mul_add is failing
+    - [x] use not_ready for evaluation of function.
-    - [ ] impl -, /, pow, exp
+    - [ ] impl -, /, pow, exp operators